Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 By default, units are placed in a random rotation, however scrolling up/down before placing a unit allows you to fix its rotation to whichever rotation you want.
 To go back to placing in a random rotation, select another unit in the menu and then re select the unit for placement.

-Note: While placing these units, changing the player to Gaia will reveal additional hidden units like trees, mines, wolves and other units that only Gaia can own in normal games.
+While placing these units, changing the player to Gaia will reveal additional hidden units like trees, mines, wolves and other units that only Gaia can own in normal games.
 There are additional units in the game that cannot be seen in the editor's lists even when using Gaia to place them.

 There are two ways to use these hidden units:

 1. Use a create object trigger with the hidden unit's object ID
 2. Use the Advanced Genie Editor (A.G.E.) to unhide hidden units in the editor to allow for manual placement.

-If you do not know how to do either of those, you can refer to the [Effects]("Jump to: Custom Scenarios > Triggers > Effects NON EXISTENT") section of this guide for the first option, and/or refer to the [Unhide Editor Units]("Jump to: Unhide Editor Units NON EXISTENT") section of this guide
+If you do not know how to do either of those, you can refer to the [Effects](../triggers/effects/effects/ "Jump to: Custom Scenarios > Triggers > Effects") section of this guide for the first option, and/or refer to the [Unhide Editor Units]("Jump to: Unhide Editor Units NON EXISTENT") section of this guide

 ### 7.2.
 Deleting Units
 Units that are already placed on the map can be deleted from the map by the following ways: